 Minimizes Urinary Tract Infections

-This indicates the percentage of patients who sustained a urinary tract infection.
-UTI's are routinely associated with nursing homes with worse hygiene protocols.
-Additional nurse staffing limits the percentage of residents in a nursing home who suffer from UTI's.
-Note that this datapoint is sometimes skewed by the fact that nursing homes have incongruent reporting standards for urinary tract infections.
+This indicates the percent of patients that suffered from a urinary tract infection.
+Urinary tract infections are routinely linked to poor nursing care.
+Additional nurse staffing minimizes the percentage of residents in a nursing home who suffer from UTI's.
+We want to point out that this metric is sometimes skewed by the fact that nursing homes have varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication